#MomsGrowthHacks #MomsSelfCare #MomsPersonalDevelopment

 - Meditation and mindfulness: Everywhere you look there’s information about the benefits, yet when you’re getting started it’s challenging to maintain motivation and focus.
 It helped me to learn that everyone (yes, even super-yogis) stumbles through.

 - Sleeping More: Anything you read about productivity (now) emphasizes the importance of quality sleep.
 According to the National Institute of Health the average adult needs 7 – 9 hours per day.
 I’ve moved from a sketchy 5+ hours per night to getting 6 or 7.
-I rarely attend night events and make my children’s adherence to their sleep schedules (so I can stay on mine) a priority.
+I rarely attend night events and (try to) make my children’s adherence to their sleep schedules (so I can stay on mine) a priority.

 - Boosting Daily Movement: The benefits of regular exercise are well documented.
 Although I exercise daily, I needed to ‘up my game’ a bit and bake more movement in throughout the day.
 After seeing Margaret Moore speak about the book she co-authored, Organize your Mind, Organize Your Life (which I later read) I began using regular movement breaks during the day to boost energy.
 It works!
 I typically walk outside during lunch 15 to 20 minutes and get up for a 5 minute walk after 2 hours of time in front of the computer.